chrisclark/blog/content/what-does-engineering-do-here.md

 ## Evolution...?

-I'm genuinely surprised that these goals, which I first laid out when we were ~20x smaller than we are today, have remained in place.
-Most processes break down each time a company grows by about a factor of 3, but that isn't the case for strategies.
-The three strategic goals continue to feel right for us, but there are bends in the road that are hard to see around, and I look forward to revisiting in a year's time.
+I'm surprised that these goals, which I first laid out when we were ~20x smaller than we are today, have remained in place.
+Most processes break down each time a company grows by about a factor of 3, but strategies tend to be more resilient.
+Nonetheless, changing circumstances will inevitably require evolution.
+If we had a massive amount of cash in the bank, would I feel as strongly about goal #1?
+At some point do we access marketing channels that spike in ways where #2 is no longer a reasonable goal?
+What would have to change for #3 to no longer make sense?

+For now, these three strategic goals continue to feel right, but there are bends in the road that are hard to see around.
+I'll continue to crane my neck.

 <a name="footnote1">1</a>: Note these are distinct from product
 strategies; this is not what we are trying to accomplish in the